xamm/vscode-sqlfluff-lsp/README.md

 A VS Code extension for SQLFluff, a SQL linter and formatter.
 SQLFluff is a popular, dialect-aware SQL linter and formatter that helps you write clean, consistent SQL code.

+This extension fully relies on the [SQLFLuff](https://github.com/sqlfluff/sqlfluff) linter and formatter.
+It simply provides very barebones integration into VS Code via the Language Server Protocol (LSP).

 ## Features

 - **SQL Linting**: Checks your SQL code for syntax errors, style issues, and best practices